xjbeta/Aria2D/Pods/Starscream/README.md

 ## Requirements

 Starscream works with iOS 7/OSX 10.9 or above.
-It is recommended to use iOS 8/10.10 or above for Cocoapods/framework support.
+It is recommended to use iOS 8/10.10 or above for CocoaPods/framework support.
 To use Starscream with a project targeting iOS 7, you must include all Swift files directly in your project.

 ## Installation

-### Cocoapods
+### CocoaPods

 Check out [Get Started](http://cocoapods.org/) tab on [cocoapods.org](http://cocoapods.org/).